swiss/fedlex-jolux/doc/dates.md

 :::{admonition} jolux:dateEndApplicability
 :class: note
 :name: dateEndApplicability
 The property jolux:dateEndApplicability denotes the date from which a jolux:Consolidation or a jolux:ConsolidationAbstract no longer takes effect.

+Compared to [jolux:dateNoLongerInForce](#dateNoLongerInForce) this denotes the last day where the consolidation is applicable.
 :::

 ## Dates relevant to jolux:LegalResourceImpact